 The study of design and technology seeks to prepare students to participate confidently and successfully in increasingly technological world.
-It helps students to be aware of, and learn from, wider influences desian on technology, including historical. social/cultural, environmental and economic factors.
-The objectives of this qualification are to enable students to:
+It helps students to be aware of, and learn from, wider influences on design and technology, including historical. social/cultural. environmental and economic factors.
+The aims and objectives of this qualification are to enable students to:

-- demonstrate their understanding that all design and technological activity takes place in contexts that influence the outcomes of design practice - develop realistic design proposals as a result of the exploration of design opportunities and users' needs, wants and values - use imagination, experimentation and combine ideas when designing - develop the skills to critique and refine their own ideas while designing and making
+- demonstrate their understanding that all design and technological activity takes place in contexts that influence the outcomes of design practice - develop realistic design proposals as a result of the exploration of design opportunities and users' needs, wants and values - use imagination, experimentation and combine ideas when designing - develop the skills to critique and refine their own ideas